Ranked #1 Children's Hospital by U.S. News & World Report

 #1 Pediatric Children’s Teaching Hospital in the Country - U.S. News

-The Department of Nursing at Boston Children's is acclaimed as a world leader in providing the most advanced, compassionate and safest family-centered, pediatric care.
 The American Nurses Credentialing Center (ANCC) designates the hospital as a Magnet facility.
-The Magnet Recognition Program® recognizes health care organizations for quality patient care, nursing excellence and innovations in professional nursing practice.
+The Magnet Recognition Program recognizes health care organizations for quality patient care, nursing excellence and innovations in professional nursing practice.

 The future of pediatrics will be forged by thinking differently, breaking paradigms and joining together in a shared vision of tackling the toughest challenges before us.”